carot264/Week-1-Project-Instagram-Photo-Viewer/README.md

 Describe any challenges encountered while building the app.

-- I encountered many obstacles about solving some errors when I used some libraries and it made my app crash.
+- I encountered many obstacles about solving some errors when I used some libraries and they made my app crash.

 ## Open-source libraries used